Leg Pain and Cramps: When to Worry

 Dr. Shortell says that for most patients with claudication, deciding to have one of these surgical procedures is not unlike the decision to have knee replacement surgery.
 “It’s a quality-of-life decision,” she said.

 “We usually reserve bypass for very severe cases, such as those where, if you don’t do something, the patient may lose his leg,” said Dr. Shortell.
-But she notes that very few people -- fewer than 5% -- will actually lose a limb due to PAD.
+But she notes that very few people -- less than 5% -- will actually lose a limb due to PAD.
 Diabetes, kidney disease, and smoking are the main reasons that PAD could become a limb- and life-threatening condition.